-How much do HVAC techs make in your state?
+How much do licensed HVAC techs make in your state?
 A database of HVAC salaries by state, shared with ServiceTitan by Payfactors.com, has the answer.

 Here is what the data show about the average HVAC tech salary based on state and experience: